 This is a relatively recent addition to the list of attractions in the city.
 The Eco Park is quite a large place with a huge water body, offering the perfect opportunity to enjoy a cool picnic in the soothing breeze blowing across the lake.

-There are quite a few fun activities available, such as cycle riding, boat riding, and a hot favorite – a trip of the Seven Wonders of the World, well the miniaturized versions basically.
+There are quite a few fun activities available such as cycle riding, boat riding and a hot favourite – a trip of the Seven Wonders of the World, well the miniaturized versions basically.
 However, fun nonetheless!
+Eco Park is truly one of the unique places to visit in Kolkata.

 - Location: New Town, Kolkata